Do Independent Contractors Get Paid for Training?

 Can an Independent Contractor Sue a Company for Unpaid Training?

 Yes, an independent contractor can sue a company for unpaid training if the training fee is explicitly stated in the contract.
-But if no training fees are mentioned in the company-contractor contract, the latter cannot file a lawsuit.
-Note the Fair Labor Standards Act (FLSA) does not apply to independent contractors.
+If no training fees are mentioned in the company-contractor contract, the latter cannot file a lawsuit.
+Note that the Fair Labor Standards Act (FLSA) doesn’t apply to independent contractors.

 Can a Contractor Sue a Company For Unpaid Training

 Apart from training, the FLSA does not mandate employers to pay independent contractors minimum wage or overtime pay.
-So, the amount a contractor will receive for the tasks they perform for a business depends on the contract they have.
+So, the amount a contractor will receive for their business tasks depends on their contract.

 What Are the Benefits of Training an Independent Contractor?